 Melanie is hugely respected for her cross-sectoral work.
 Kate Crane Briggs of Culture Connect, first met Melanie in 2011 when Melanie was a director of MoDILA – Museum of Design, Innovation, Leadership and the Arts.
 Subsequently Kate did the Common Purpose leadership course led by Melanie who leads social entrepreneurship and innovation programmes in Cape Town for students at Maryland University, less than a hour’s drive from George Mason University, the other side of Washington DC.

-Please do join us for this lively and timely discussion.
-The conversation will be chaired by Kate Crane Briggs and moderated by Sanet Tattersall.
+The conversation was convened and chaired by Kate Crane Briggs and moderated by Sanet Tattersall.